Book – Above Life’s Turmoil (Summary)

 - With his spiritual condition.

-Not content with his opinions, he will continually increase in intelligence; not content with his character, he will ceaselessly grow in strength and virtue; and not content with his spiritual condition, he will, every day, enter into larger wisdom and fuller blessedness.
+Not content with his opinions, he will continually increase in intelligence; not satisfied with his character, he will ceaselessly grow in strength and virtue; and not pleased with his spiritual condition, he will, every day, enter into more considerable wisdom and fuller blessedness.

-I highly recommend this small book of guidance on becoming a better person in all aspects of life and will give you perspective on success, happiness, and contentment.
-As they say, everything we touch becomes better, as we get better.
+I highly recommend this small book of guidance on becoming a better person in all aspects of life, and it will give you perspective on success, happiness, and contentment.
+As they say, everything we touch becomes better as we get better.

 Please share your thoughts on this summary in the comment.
 I would love to hear from you.